hodgesmr/mastodon_digest/README.md

 options:
-  -h, --help            show this help message and exit -f TIMELINE           The timeline to summarize: Expects 'home', 'local' or 'federated', or 'list:id', 'hashtag:tag'.
-Defaults
+  -h, --help            show this help message and exit -f TIMELINE           The timeline to summarize: Expects 'home', 'local' or 'federated', or 'list:id', 'hashtag:tag'. (default: home)
-                        to 'home' (default: home)
   -n {1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17,18,19,20,21,22,23,24}
                         The number of hours to include in the Mastodon Digest (default: 12) -s {ExtendedSimple,ExtendedSimpleWeighted,Simple,SimpleWeighted}